 At least it keeps these pesky cartographers on their toes.

-I’d argue there’s a case for changing the name of somewhere called Hitlerville or Pol Pot City, but in somewhere like Durban, which is currently undergoing a systematic re-naming of pretty much every street in the city, I just don’t get it.
-Attempting to obfuscate our history by using geographic nomenclature is a waste of time and money.
-So what if St. Petersburg sounds German?
+I’d argue there’s a case for changing the name of somewhere called Hitlerville or Pol Pot City… if a street is named after a slave-trader or a mass murderer, fine, change it, but so what if St. Petersburg sounds German?
 So what if Bombay is Portuguese and Chester-le-Street sounds ever so slightly French?
 Is the American city of brotherly love (Philadelphia) making the sisters jealous?